phac-nml/irida-next/docs-site/docs/user/export/manage-exports.md

 ---
 sidebar_position: 2
-id: working-with-exports
+id: manage-exports
-title: Working with Exports
+title: Manage Exports
 ---

 ## View Exports

 There are two ways to navigate and view your exports:

-* If you are currently viewing a project or group, click the dropdown on the left sidebar that contains the project or group name, and click **Data Exports** in the dropdown menu.
+* If you are currently viewing a Project or Group, click the dropdown on the left sidebar that contains the project or group name, and click **Data Exports** in the dropdown menu.
-* If you are not currently viewing a project or group, click **Data Exports** on the left sidebar.
+* If you are not currently viewing a Project or Group, click **Data Exports** on the left sidebar.

-The exports page will list all your current exports.
+The exports page will list all of your current exports.

 ## View Single Export